 An estimated amount of uncollectible receivables is recorded based on the aggregate historical experience of bad debts for ordinary receivables.
-For specific probable doubtful accounts from customers experiencing financial difficulties and those in bankruptcy, bad debts amounts are estimated individually based on their specific collectibility.

-Provision for bonuses:

-A provision for bonuses to be paid to employees is recorded for the estimated amount of such payments.
+For specific probable doubtful accounts from customers experiencing financial difficulties and those in bankruptcy, bad debts amounts are estimated individually based on their specific collectability.
+Provision for bonuses: A provision for bonuses to be paid to employees is recorded for the estimated amount of such payments corresponding to the current fiscal year.

-Provision for retirement benefits
+Provision for retirement benefits: